 Pregnant and Parenting Resources for Undergraduate Students

 The University of Connecticut is committed to maintaining a safe and non-discriminatory learning, living and working environment for all members of the University community.
 This includes providing support and resources to students, faculty and staff who are pregnant or caring for children.
-UConn encourages students who are pregnant to disclose this information to the Center for Students with Disabilities if they are seeking accommodations.
+UConn encourages students who are pregnant to disclose this information to the Title IX Coordinator if they are seeking pregnancy-related modifications.

 The US Department of Education’s regulation implementing Title IX specifically prohibits discrimination against a student based on pregnancy, childbirth, false pregnancy, termination of pregnancy, or recovery from any of these conditions.
 If you are a pregnant or parenting student, UConn has resources to help you.

-Pregnant students are entitled to engage in the interactive, individualized process to review accommodations, the same as students with other medical conditions, illness or injury.
-Students may contact the Center for Students with Disabilities for assistance.
+Pregnant students are entitled to engage in the interactive, individualized process to review modifications.
+Students may contact the Dean of Students to discuss pregnancy-related modifications.
+Further, if the modifications are due to temporary disability, students may contact the Center for Students with Disabilities for assistance.

 • Dean of Students Office (Storrs)